Information for Unit Leaders

 The process for holding a unit visitation is as follows:

-The Unit Leaders of Scouts BSA Troops, Venturing Crews, and Sea Scout Ships will receive an email from the Lodge to schedule a visit from the unit visitation team.
-Scheduling is now done 100% online through a Unit Portal provided by the National Order of the Arrow.
+The Unit Leaders of Scouts BSA Troops, Venturing Crews, and Sea Scout Ships will receive an email from the Lodge to schedule a visit from the unit visitation team for Unit Elections.
+Scheduling for Unit Elections is now done 100% online through a Unit Portal provided by the National Order of the Arrow.

 Once a Request has been made the Unit Visitation Members, will work on getting a team together and contact the unit to confirm the visit and answer any questions the unit may have.